Welcome to the Troops 64 and 4064 Website

 All Troop leaders and at least one adult on Scout meetings and field trips are required to have Youth Protection Training.
 There is an online course with useful information and a certification that lasts 2 years.
 You can register and take the course on line at YouthProtection.

-If you are interested in joining Troop 64 please use the following form to contact us.
+If you are interested in joining Troop 64 or Troop 4064 please use the following form to contact us.
+You can also apply on-line.